Jordan Isadore – Dancer, Choreographer, Video Editor

 Artists Bios:

 One of us is tall, one is short, both are Type A weirdos.
 Jenny is a Seattle artist working in dance, photography, and music/sound.
 She grew up a competitive gymnast in the Chicago suburbs and has never recovered.
-Jenny boasts 17 years of performing professionally in Seattle, including with the Pat Graney Company since 2008.
+Jenny boasts 18 years of performing professionally in Seattle, including with the Pat Graney Company since 2008.
 She holds a B.A. in Dance and Visual Arts from UC Irvine and is a licensed massage therapist.
 Kaitlin is a Seattle-based dance artist, teacher, and journalist.
-She has performed with countless choreographers since 2010, including as a core member of Alice Gosti’s company MALACARNE.
+She has performed with countless local choreographers since 2010, including regularly with Alice Gosti/MALACARNE.
 A prominent dance writer about town, she edits the publication SeattleDances and has a decade of experience specializing in teaching adult beginning dance.
-You can find out more at their respective websites: jennypeterson.com and kaitlinmccarthy.com.

 Silas Borgstrom Ruesler – Performer, Creator